Magic in Mexico, in a Yucatan State of Mind

 Another highlight was a typical breakfast in a Mayan kitchen.
 We had to bow under a low thatched roof to enter as a reminder of prayer.
 Tortillas were cooked on a small fire and served with eggs and chaya.
 A sisal basket was filled with exotic fruit – Mamey, dragon fruit, papaya, dragon fruit, kiwi, pineapple, mangosteen, rambutans, star fruit, mangoes and more appeared.

 This was a reminder of the rich diversity of the Yucatan.
-Every meal was a gastronomic feast of authentic Mayan cuisine that seemed to be what the Maya grandmothers have passed down generation to generation.
+Every meal was a gastronomic feast of authentic Mayan cuisine that seemed to be what the Maya grandmothers have passed down from generation to generation.

 Later in the day, Mayaland Adventures took us by jeep through the farm and grounds of the hotel to explore an abandoned hacienda with trees hundreds of years old that were living sculptures.